-Source: Office of Financial Management (OFM) and Yakima County Planning
+Source: Office of Financial Management (OFM)\ and Yakima County Planning

-The County's ~~projections~~ allocations are based on the following assumptions:
+The County's allocations are based on the following assumptions:

 - The population projections were completed mid-2014 prior to OFM issuing 2015 population estimates, therefore there may be slight differences between Yakima County's 2015 population projection and OFM's 2015 population estimates. - The Yakima County economy is on a slow path of recovery from the depressed economic years of 2009 and 2010. - In general, future growth rates for cities, unincorporated urban areas, and rural areas will be similar to historic and currently documentable OFM growth rates. - The timing and rate of annexation will be governed by individual city annexation policies.
-Therefore, estimating the unincorporated UGA population over the twenty-year planning period is difficult. - With less frequent annexations and relatively slow population growth, the current ~~if recent~~ trends of population distribution between incorporated, unincorporated UGA and rural/resource areas should continue for the foreseeable future; - The current population distribution is approximately ~~55-74~~ percent of the County's population ~~will be~~ is living in cities or towns ~~by the year 2015.
-And another 20 percent will be living within~~ the unincorporated urban growth areas ~~and~~. ~~T~~he remaining ~~25-26~~ percent of the total population ~~will~~ resides in rural and ~~r~~esource areas.

-- Previous population projections and allocations used OFM's high projections and have shown to be too high and are more in-line with OFM's medium projections. - On-going population allocations should be more consistent due to the County conducting the UGA update and population allocations every five years, as per Yakima County Code.
+Therefore, estimating the unincorporated UGA population over the twenty-year planning period is difficult. - With less frequent annexations and relatively slow population growth, the current trends of population distribution between incorporated, unincorporated UGA and rural/resource areas should continue for the foreseeable future. - The current population distribution is approximately 74 percent of the County's population is living in cities or towns and the unincorporated urban growth areas and the remaining 26 percent of the total population resides in rural and resource areas. - Previous population projections and allocations used OFM's high projections and have shown to be too high and are more in-line with OFM's medium projections. - On-going population allocations should be more consistent due to the County conducting the UGA update and population allocations every five years, as per Yakima County Code.

-~~Table 5.7-2 below provides a breakdown of the overall population estimates for the County's fourteen urban growth areas.
+Table 5.7-2 below provides a breakdown of the overall population estimates for the County's fourteen urban growth areas.
 These estimates make up both the incorporated population of the fourteen cities and towns and the population of the unincorporated portions of the urban growth area.
-Next, in keeping with citizen preferences found during the Visioning process, 75 percent of the total population will be living in the cities or their surrounding Urban Growth Area (UGA).
-The remaining 25 percent of the total will locate in the rural and resource lands.~~

-Table 5.7-2 Urban Growth Area Population Estimates 2010-2015
+Table 5.7-4 Urban Growth Area Population Estimates 2010-2015